panpanfei/Phase-only-Image-Based-Kernel-Estimation-for-Blind-Motion-Deblurring/ReadMe.md

 How to use
 ----------------
-The code is tested in MATLAB 2015b (64bit) under the ubuntu 14.04 LTS 64bit version with an Intel Core i7-4790 CPU and 6 GB RAM.
+The codes are tested in MATLAB 2015b (64bit) under ubuntu 14.04 LTS 64bit version with an Intel Core i7-4790 CPU and 6 GB RAM.

 1. Unpack the package.
-2. Add code to your Matlab path.
+2. Add the folder [code](./code) to your Matlab path.
 3. Run "main_uniform.m".

 User-specified parameter: